How NOT to Visit Poas Volcano!

 I was so stoked that I had found a tour that only promised breakfast and a volcano.
 For some reason, all of the tours are determined to spend the 2 most likely blue-sky-morning-hours at a coffee farm rather than immediately heading to the Poas Volcano, NOTORIOUS for being shrouded in clouds.
 After eating a small breakfast of rice and beans and cheese and strawberry yogurt, my tour dude arrived at ~7:10am and I jumped into the shuttle with several other folks.
 We made a couple more hotel stops to pick up guests and then …. were informed we were going to a coffee farm.
 I was silently fuming.
 Relieved, at least, that he promised only 30 minutes there, I tried to shove my frustrations below the surface.
 We arrived at the Doka coffee cafe + farm, which in actuality is a gift shop and a viewing platform because you are not allowed into the field.
 Suffered through a painfully familiar, drawn out, and bilingual explanation of coffee harvest and processing.
 Was very happy when we got back on the bus.

 The strawberry stop was maybe the most depressing of the series.
 What amounted to a souvenir shop that sold strawberries, we were handed a thimble of local wine to sample and a millimeter of cheese on a toothpick.
 No strawberries for sampling, only for purchase.
 But please, have your fill of all these Costa Rica souvenirs we have loaded this place up with.
 I was happy to leave.
 We lost a few folks at this stop, they switched over to another guide and shuttle to go to the La Paz waterfall garden.
-That left just me, the chick from Dubai, and the older British couple (who strongly recommended the bioluminescent snorkeling, even though it only lasted ten minutes because they attacked by sea lice).
+That left just me, another girl from Dubai, and the older British couple (who strongly recommended the bioluminescent snorkeling, even though it only lasted ten minutes because they attacked by sea lice).
 Rana and I got to talking about travel destinations in the US and she brought up Sedona which I was stoked to sing praises for.
 Once we broached the spiritual side of things, she revealed her passion for astrology religion, and plugged in my birthday date, time, and location to pull up my birth chart and give me a very thorough reading.
 Most interesting was the reference to my past life in which I was a workaholic, and the lesson I need to learn in this life is discovering more balance.
 She finished my reading just as we were getting into San Jose and all the starting and stopping made me super nauseous, just made it to my hotel in time to avoid certain doom.

 Laid down until the nausea subsided and then took my book out to the pool to read and enjoy some tropical sunshine.
 Unfortunately, the sunshine was a bit optimistic, we were in full overcast mode post noon o’clock.
 I read until I got too cold, then read in the hot tub until I got too hungry, then sat down at the pool restaurant for a pretty mediocre lunch.
 Thankfully Dan had packed me some chocolate and that was a good post-sad-lunch pick-me-up.
-With 2 hours before my caterpillar dinner date, I decided to make use of the hotel gym (figured there would not likely be a gym at the research station).
-Was actually quite surprised how nice the gym was and resolved to go back the following morning as well!

 In Conclusion